How to Mod Podge Painted Terra Cotta Pots — Easy Step-by-Step Guide

 - 7

-Once the pot is fully covered, apply a final, generous coat of Mod Podge over the entire decorated surface to seal and protect it.
-Let it dry completely.
+Once the pot is fully covered with decorative elements, apply a final, generous coat of Mod Podge over the entire decorated surface to seal and protect it.
+This top coat is essential for durability and gives your pot its finished sheen.

 Tips & Troubleshooting

 - 1For a smoother finish, ensure your paper pieces are thin and don't have too many thick textures.
-Tissue paper works wonderfully for this.
+Tissue paper works wonderfully for this, as it conforms easily to the pot's shape and dries relatively flat.

-- 3Experiment with different types of paper, such as maps, book pages, or even old sheet music, for unique designs.
+- 3Experiment with different types of paper, such as maps, book pages, old sheet music, or even patterned napkins, for unique designs.
+Ensure the paper isn't too thick, as this can lead to wrinkles and make it difficult to achieve a smooth finish.

 Related Activities You Might Enjoy